Small Grants Program

 Departments and divisions are notified of their funding allocations in the first quarter of the calendar year.

-Protocol funding is $2,000 (minimum) to $10,000 (maximum) in total costs per protocol; the average award is $5,000.
+Protocol funding is a minimum of $2,000 to a maximum of $10,000 in total costs per protocol; the average award is $5,000.
 There are no indirect expenses.
 Capital equipment is not an allowable expense.

 Funds must be spent within two years of receiving the award.
 No extensions are granted.